Allan Octavian Hume: Taxa described

 An additional species, the large-billed reed-warbler Acrocephalus orinus was known from just one specimen collected by him in 1869 but the name that he used, magnirostris, was found to be preoccupied and replaced by the name orinus provided by Harry Oberholser in 1905.
 The status of the species was contested until DNA comparisons with similar species in 2002 suggested that it was a valid species.
 It was only in 2006 that the species was seen in the wild in Thailand, with a match to the specimens confirmed using DNA sequencing.
 Later searches in museums led to several other specimens that had been overlooked and based on the specimen localities, a breeding region was located in Tajikistan and documented in 2011.

+Standard abbreviation in zoology

+He is abbreiated in zoology publications as Hume.

 My Scrap Book: Or Rough Notes on Indian Oology and Ornithology (1869)

 Hume's 1869 desiderata or list of bird species for which he sought specimens – supplied on request.

 Dedication of "My Scrap Book" to Blyth and Jerdon.

 This was Hume's first major work on birds.
 It had 422 pages and accounts of 81 species.
 It was dedicated to Edward Blyth and Dr. Thomas C. Jerdon who, he wrote "[had] done more for Indian Ornithology than all other modern observers put together" and he described himself as "their friend and pupil".
 He hoped that his collation, which he noted as being of a poor quality, would form a "nucleus round which future observation may crystallise" and that others around the country could help him "fill in many of the woeful blanks remaining in record".
 He offered to supply anyone interested with a list of species for which more information was needed and noted that Ceylon and Burma were major geographical gaps as he had no correspondents from there.

 Hume was a careful reader of the ornithological literature and routinely communicated on them.
 In 1875 he noted that Friedrich Wilhelm Meves had confirmed through chemical analysis that the brown coloration of lammergeiers was due to an external deposition of iron-oxide.
 Hume wrote in the Scrap Book and commented on Meves' theory that the source may have been blood rather than through bathing in iron-rich water.
 Hume had repeated the chemical analysis and confirmed the presence of iron.